blackwood/bode/_posts/2019-06-11-how-to-make-a-music-video-on-your-own.md

 <div class='embed-container'><iframe title="THE CHATS - SMOKO" src='https://www.youtube.com/embed//j58V2vC9EPc' frameborder='0' allowfullscreen></iframe></div>

 Innate proof that a video with zero effects and budget can still prove interesting.
-The band members act out the lyrics with a blithe vibe.
+The band members act out the lyrics with blithe expressions.
 Sharpie-drawn expository details make it even funnier.
-By leaning into their inherent cheapness the video turns eye-rolling to hilarity.
+By leaning into their inherent cheapness the video turns what would have been eye-rolling shortcutting into hilarity.

 <div class='embed-container'><iframe title="Allegheny Drive - Nodus Tollens" src='https://www.youtube.com/embed//SmnaIdOyaYg' frameborder='0' allowfullscreen></iframe></div>

 Setting up a bunch of furniture in a room might not seem to impart much meaning at first.
-But laying bare one's possessions in a room is a sort of stroke of genius for this video.
+But laying bare one's possessions in a room is a stroke of genius for this video.
 The day passes, time seems to move faster, and then footage, in fact, speeds up.
 At the end of the day the room is empty and our protagonist finds themselves alone again.
 Without their possessions, much as the way we leave this life.

+<div class='embed-container'><iframe title="Prince Daddy & The Hyena - Lauren" src='https://www.youtube.com/embed//b5ikdSN0V3s' frameborder='0' allowfullscreen></iframe></div>

+Exemplary of the greatest low-budget kind of shoot: the band is simply hanging out with their friends, continuously overlaying "character" names with a typeface that evokes an 80s sitcom.
+Prince Daddy &amp; The Hyena milk the campiness and visual comedy, then ferment that milk into declicious punk cheese.

 <h2>4.
 Don't do it on your own</h2>